huawei-noah/SMARTS/competition/track2/train/README.md

     $ pip install --upgrade pip
     $ pip install -e .
     ```
-+ SMARTS is used as a dependent package.

 ## Notes on the used Observation, Action, and Reward
 + Observations: A 3-channel RGB birds eye-view image plus an extended channel containing the location of the goal, is used as the input for to the model.
 Hence, the model input is of the form (4, 256, 256).